swift-vim/SwiftForVim/README.md

 }
 ```

-_Note: this is macOS only right now.
+_Note: VimAsync depends on Foundation.
 Its not needed for basic, single threaded plugins._

 ## Design Goals